storyblok/storyblok-astro/README.md

 > [!NOTE]
 > While @storyblok/astro provides basic richtext rendering capabilities, for advanced use cases, it is highly recommended to use [storyblok-rich-text-astro-renderer](https://github.com/NordSecurity/storyblok-rich-text-astro-renderer).

-You can easily render rich text by using either the `renderRichText` function or the `<RichTextRenderer />` component, both of which are included in `@storyblok/astro`.
+You can easily render rich text by using either the `renderRichText` function included in `@storyblok/astro`.
 Use `renderRichText`, which only supports parsing and returning native HTML tags, if you are not embedding `bloks` in your rich text.
 Then you can use the [`set:html` directive](https://docs.astro.build/en/reference/directives-reference/#sethtml):

 ```jsx